Eureka! Science Writing for General Audiences

 Week 5: Finding markets

-During this final week, we’ll discuss how to find markets for science-based nonfiction.
+During this final week, you’ll discuss how to find markets for science-based nonfiction.
 Which literary publications foster science and nature writing?
 Which popular markets publish literary coverage from the science frontiers?
-We will discuss how to query editors and how the revision and fact-checking process works once your piece or project is accepted for publication.
-Participants will have an optional writing exercise.
+You will discuss how to query editors and how the revision and fact-checking process works once your piece or project is accepted for publication.
+You will have an optional writing exercise.

 Questions?
 Check out our FAQ page or contact our Director of Education, Sharla Yates at yates[at]creativenonfiction.org.